alexghergh/nvim-tmux-navigation/README.md

 - `Ctrl + l`: move right
 - `Ctrl + \`: move to previous pane

-However, this means that you lose access to the `clear screen` terminal feature, activated by <Ctrl-l> by default.
+However, this means that you lose access to the "clear screen" terminal feature, activated by `<Ctrl-l>` by default.
 You can either:
 - remap the keys to something like `Alt + h/j/k/l` if your terminal supports it (not all do), or
 - add a different keybind to clear screen in `~/.tmux.conf`, for example